TaylorResearchLab/Petagraph/petagraph/data_dict.md

 ## Connectivity Map (CMAP)
 **Source**: Signature perturbations of gene expression profiles as induced by chemical (small molecule) were obtained from the Ma’ayan Lab Harmonizome portal at [https://maayanlab.cloud/Harmonizome/dataset/CMAP+Signatures+of+Differentially+Expressed+Genes+for+Small+Molecules](https://maayanlab.cloud/Harmonizome/dataset/CMAP+Signatures+of+Differentially+Expressed+Genes+for+Small+Molecules)

 **Preproccessing**:  In a similar manner to L1000 data integration discussed above, we obtained the edge lists of the CMAP Signatures of Differentially Expressed Genes for Small Molecules dataset from the Harmonizome database :https://maayanlab.cloud, (Lamb et al. 2006; Rouillard et al. 2016).
 The data was computed based on an earlier study (Lamb et al. 2006; Rouillard et al. 2016).
-The dataset added 2,625,336 new relationships (including reverse relationships) connecting the Petagraph `CHEBI` and `HGNC` nodes with types types of `negatively_correlated_with_gene`, `positively_correlated_with_gene`, `inverse_negatively_correlated_with_gene` and `inverse_positively_correlated_with_gene` and SAB of `CMAP`.
+The dataset added 2,625,336 new relationships (including reverse relationships) connecting the Petagraph `CHEBI` and `HGNC` nodes with types types of `negatively_correlated_with_gene`, `positively_correlated_with_gene`, `inverse_negatively_correlated_with_gene` and `inverse_positively_correlated_with_gene` all with a relationship SAB of `CMAP`.

 <img src="https://github.com/TaylorResearchLab/Petagraph/blob/main/figures/publication_figures/schema_figures/CMAP.png" alt="drawing" width="800"/>